sethryder/digitalocean_wordpress_ansible/README.md

 The playbooks will configure MariaDB, WordPress, Nginx, and PHP-FPM.
 When the run is complete, you can hit access server to begin the WordPress configuration.

+### Recommended Changes

+If you plan on using this in a production enviorment, it is HIGHLY recommended that you change the default wordpress database name, username, and password in the `group_vars/all` file.

 ### Ideas for Improvement